kuhnerdm/wow-addon-updater/README.md

 1. Install Python 3 for Linux, if not already installed*
 2. Download and extract *wow-addon-updater-master.zip* to where you want to run it from
 3. Navigate to your `/wow-addon-updater` folder
-4. Run python wow-addon-updater.py setup
+4. Run pip install requests
 5. Edit *config.ini*
 6. Create and edit *in.txt*
  - Use `touch in.txt` command, or your preferred text editor